clintonnzedimma/laravel_ice_fire/README.md

 ## Description
-This is a Laravel application that calls an external API service to get information about books & also uses Creates, Reads, Updates and Deletes data from a local database about books
+This is an application that calls an external
+API service to get information about books & also uses Creates, Reads, Updates and Deletes data from a local MYSQL database about books

 ## Steps to setup the aplication
 set up the .env file with your database authentication credentials and mail server credentials

+1) Install dependencies by running 'composer install'

-Generate migration with 'php artisan migrate'
+2) Generate migration with 'php artisan migrate'

-To run the application use 'php artisan serve'
+3) To run the application use 'php artisan serve'

 ## Features